gkoberger/BugzillaJS/README.md

 # FEATURES

-** The extension is in the process of being converted to an web extension so doesn't currently supported the previous features **
+**This extension was converted to an web extension and is missing some of the previous features.
+If you are interested in these features you can port them from the 'legacy' directory and submit a PR.**

 You can turn features on and off by clicking the "BugzillaJS Preferences" link at the top and bottom of every page.
 You need to refresh the page to see them